 Anoushka Hazari (Data Analyst) reviewed Nb Chart videos to explore their use for enhancing dashboard visualizations.
 After identifying a chart plugin for visualizing specific data columns from the PR review sheet, she integrated charts to display key PR activity metrics alongside the table-based dashboard.
 She began creating columns and mapping rows from the data sheet to categorize information like status, name, and PR reviews, setting up a Figma target to enable automatic mapping.
 This process prompted further research into time-saving methods for mapping and reducing repetitive tasks.
 While researching, Anoushka missed logging time in the HGN app.
 She completed PR reviews for her team, provided feedback on summary formatting, and created a collage of team images.
 As WordPress access remains unavailable, Anoushka continues enhancing the dashboard in the meantime.
 This work helps One Community’s mission of designing global-sustainability systems and reinforces our commitment to designing global-sustainability systems.
 The following images show his work for the week.

-Aravind Yuvraj primary focus was on addressing and stabilizing a site that experienced multiple crashes.
+Aravind Yuvraj (Networks and Security Engineer) focused on addressing and stabilizing a site that experienced multiple crashes.
 Initially, efforts were directed toward collaborating with Bluehost and working within WordPress to restore site functionality.
 Despite these efforts, the database continued to encounter issues, preventing it from loading properly.
 Further work included attempting restoration with Bluehost’s support to re-establish normal operations along with Newell.
 In parallel, the site was monitored for stability, with ongoing checks for any signs of instability.
-Additionally, tasks on Azure involved backing up files using a link provided by a team member, Namra, as well as coordinating with another colleague, Jaya, on a pre-defined task list.
+Additionally, tasks on Azure included backing up files via a link provided by team member Namra and coordinating with colleague Jaya to complete a pre-defined task list.
 This work helps One Community’s mission of designing global-sustainability systems and reinforces our commitment to designing global-sustainability systems.
 The following images show his work for the week.

 Deepthi Arcot Subramanyam (Data Analyst) focused on prioritizing key performance indicators (KPIs) and explaining web analytics concepts to the team.
 In Riddhisha’s absence, she led the team meeting, covering key topics including team responsibilities, access challenges, strategies for dashboard development, and identifying URLs to be tracked.
 Deepthi coordinated with Riddhisha to align the meeting agenda and ensure clear planning.
 Additionally, she contributed to creating a summary, collages, folder organization, and a blog for the Skye team.
 This work helps One Community’s mission of designing global-sustainability systems and reinforces our commitment to designing global-sustainability systems.
 The following images show her work for the week.